jasonwebster/tumblargh/README.md

 templating languages (Haml, Sass, Compass, Slim, CoffeeScript, and more).

 Tumblargh includes a simple Middleman extension that turns any Middleman project into a local Tumblr theme building machine.
+As of `0.2.0`, Tumblargh requires Middleman `>= 3.0`.

 Tumblargh will automatically parse any html files served by Middleman, and populate them with content from the Tumblr of your choosing.
 It will not parse any HTML during Middleman's build process.
-The output of`middleman build` is ready for use on your blog, or submission to the Tumblr theme store.
+The output of `middleman build` is ready for use on your blog, or submission to the Tumblr theme store.

-To get up an running with Middleman, first create a new Middleman project:
+To get up and running with Middleman, first create a new Middleman project:

 ```
 $ middleman init MY_PROJECT_NAME